Skip to content

 int insert(T entity);

-Function Description: Insert a record.
+Description: Inserts a record.

 Parameter Description: